Rachel Sobiech, LCSW, MCAP

 Coming out, transitioning, and discovering who you are may be a difficult process.
 There are many unknowns of who you will lose, who will be there for you, and if your family is going to accept you.
 Sometimes coming out means that you risk your family, friends, and employers not accepting who you are and YOU are left cleaning up the aftermath.
 This can be scary especially if you don't have anyone to help you with the process.
 Let an unbiased expert walk with you every step of the way

-I received my Masters in Social Work from the University of South Florida.
-I am currently a registered clinical social work intern, working toward licensure.
-My experience includes working with trauma survivors and assisting individuals to regain stability in life.
-I also have obtained my Master’s Level Addiction Certification giving me a higher level of understanding of the disease model and process of addiction, including the toll it may have on an individual or the family.
-I am dedicated to helping all individuals facing challenges in their lives, rather it be identity difficulties, feeling trapped, insecure, or uncertain where to go next in life.
+Rachel received her Masters in Social Work from the University of South Florida.
+Her experience includes working with trauma survivors and assisting individuals to regain stability in life.
+She obtained her Master’s Level Addiction Certification giving her a higher level of understanding of the disease model and process of addiction recovery, including the toll it may have on an individual or the family.
+She is dedicated to helping all individuals facing challenges in their lives, rather it be identity difficulties, feeling trapped, insecure, or uncertain where to go next in life.

 Things To Consider